bpkleer/typst-modern-acad-cv/lib.typ

-  let tab-study = ""                // Header for the study column in the table. let tab-note = ""                 // Header for the note column in the table. let index = 0                     // Index for iterating through dictionary entries. let dictionary = yaml(metadata.paths.at(what))       // Load event data from the YAML file. let multilingual = yaml(metadata.paths.i18n) // Load multilingual labels from YAML.
+  let tab-study = ""                // Header for the study column in the table. let tab-note = ""                 // Header for the note column in the table. let index = 0                     // Index for iterating through dictionary entries. let dictionary = what    // Load event data from the YAML file.

   // Iterate over the keys (years) in the dictionary for key in dictionary.keys() {